rbisdorff/Digraph3/docSphinx/tutorial.rst

 Special classes
 ...............

-Some special classes of digraphs, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` or the oriented :py:class:`digraphs.GridDigraph` class for instance, are readily available:
+Some special classes of digraphs, like the :py:class:`digraphs.CompleteDigraph`, the :py:class:`digraphs.EmptyDigraph` or the oriented :py:class:`digraphs.GridDigraph` class for instance, are readily available.

         >>> from digraphs import GridDigraph
 	>>> grid = GridDigraph(n=5,m=5,hasMedianSplitOrientation=True)
 	>>> grid.exportGraphViz('tutorialGrid')